alexandre-figura/scripts/README.md

-# scripts
+# Scripts and Confs
-Some scripts I wrote.
+A set of scripts and configurations I use for my personal needs.